MeesJ/roblox-scripts/ThumbnailAPI.md

 ![Example: headshot](https://i.imgur.com/qqIhvAm.png)

 Replace the USERID part with the user ID.
-In the scripts of me, we will put `..plr.UserId..` on that place (might be `..player.UserId..` or anything else on the place of plr/player aswell).
+In the scripts of me, we will put `..plr.UserId..` on that place (might be `..player.UserId..` or anything else on that place as well).

 In case you want to change the size of the thumbnail, this are the sizes you can use:
 - 48x48